navtable/navtable/manual/en/navtable_manual_EN.rst

  Name_original_field=long_name

 It's only necessary to describe a row for the fields you want to define an alias name for.
 The order of the lines isn't important, that means, you don't need to follow the same sequence like the field's names of the table.
+Spaces are not allowed between the "=" sign and the name of the fields, but are allowed in the middle of the long name.

 When Navtable is opened, the according "alias" text file will be found automatically.
 If new names for the fields are available there, Navtable will use these ones instead of the original names.